aav-antonov/HashCode-2021/README.md

 ## <a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension" target="_blank">Kaggle extended version</a> of the Hash Code Online Qualifications 2021 problem.

-I was third in this
-<a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension/leaderboard" target="_blank">competition</a>.
+I was third in this <a href="https://www.kaggle.com/competitions/hashcode-2021-oqr-extension/leaderboard" target="_blank">competition</a>.
 However, this code is an improved multi-GPU version of my solver and it will by far surpass the winning solution.

+## Compilation an usage
+Clone this repo, cd to the repo folder and compile the code by running in the command line:

+>make

+To run the solver on 1 gpu:
+>./solver input/hashcode.in 1

+To run the solver on multi-gpu:
+>./solver input/hashcode.in 4

+where 4 stands fot the number of gpu to be used (!attention: [0,1,2,3] gpus would be used)

 ## Problem overview
 Given the description of a city plan and planned paths for all cars in that city,